magento/devdocs/src/marketplace/eqp/v1/getting-started.md

 ## 1. Create your user profile

--  Create your user profile on the [Marketplace Developer Portal][1] and/or [Sandbox Marketplace Developer Portal][2].
+Create your user profile on the [Marketplace Developer Portal][1] and/or [Sandbox Marketplace Developer Portal][2].
+See the Marketplace Developer Portal documentation on creating your [profile]({{ site.baseurl }}/marketplace/sellers/profile-information.html).

-   -  See the Marketplace Developer Portal documentation on creating your [profile]({{ site.baseurl }}/marketplace/sellers/profile-information.html).
+{:.bs-callout-info}
--  You do **not** need to immediately complete your profile.
+You do **not** need to immediately complete your profile.
 However, before your submission can appear on the **Marketplace Store**, your profile must be completed.

 ## 2. Create your API access key